 According to IT Revolution press (hat tip to Gene Kim for the great article on this), there are three principles underpinning DevOps: an emphasis on the performance of the entire system over silos; creating tight, right to left feedback loops; and fostering a culture of continual experimentation, learning, and the understanding that practice is prerequisite to mastery.
-Today we’re going to examine how these underpinnings apply when it comes to Desktop-as-a-Service (DaaS) generally and AWS WorkSpaces specifically.
+Today we’re going to examine how these underpinnings apply when it comes to DevOps, DaaS & AWS WorkSpaces and facilitating self-service across the organization.

 Rewind a few years and you might remember that it was often the line of business spearheading cloud computing — often as shadow IT projects — as a way to facilitate self-serve access to resources to more quickly meet their departmental goals.
 The rise of self-serve IT coincided not accidentally with the growth of DevOps as organizations looked to more effectively and efficiently meet departmental needs while streamlining processes across development and operations.